nervosnetwork/fiber-website/src/pages/docs/getting-started/simple-game.md

 Before getting started, make sure you have:

 - [Git](https://git-scm.com/), [Node.js](https://nodejs.org/) and [pnpm](https://pnpm.io/)
-- Basic understanding of TypeScript and Fiber Network
+- Basic understanding of TypeScript and Fiber network
 - Two running Fiber nodes (see [Running a Node](/docs/getting-started/running-node))
 - An open payment channel between your two nodes (see [Basic Transfer](/docs/getting-started/basic-transfer))
-- Some [CKB testnet tokens](https://faucet.nervos.org/) in your payment channel
+- Some [CKB Testnet tokens](https://faucet.nervos.org/) in your payment channel

 ## Project Setup

 ### 1. Prepare two Fiber Nodes

-You need to setup and running two fiber testnet nodes locally, and make sure they have at least 500 CKB liquidity in their payment channels.
+You need to setup and running two fiber Testnet nodes locally, and make sure they have at least 500 CKB liquidity in their payment channels.
-It is highly recommended to follow the [Running a Node](/docs/getting-started/running-node) and [Basic Transfer](/docs/getting-started/basic-transfer) guides to set up your nodes first.
+It is highly recommended to follow the [Run a Fiber Node](/docs/getting-started/running-node) and [Basic Transfer Example](/docs/getting-started/basic-transfer) guides to set up your nodes first.

 In this tutorial, we assume the info for the two nodes are: